dsitarek/PUCKcents/README.md

   - Current stats
   - Player Info such as height, weight, etc.
   - Past stats, salary info, and grading by season
+- As a user, be able to view on mobile devices.(In Progress)

 ![puckcents2](https://user-images.githubusercontent.com/82732748/151667421-cd6bb52a-5507-485c-ad29-884b83f55893.png)